robclu/leapfrog/README.md

 | DashMap          | 14.1           | 0.80         | 84.5            | 4.8           |
 | LeapMap          | 16.8           | 0.95         | 167.8           | 9.53          |

-For the single threaded leapfrog HashMap, a benchmark of random inserts and deletes (a port of [this](https://martin.ankerl.com/2019/04/01/hashmap-benchmarks-03-03-result-RandomInsertErase/) benchmark of C++ hashmaps) has the rust std HashMap at around 57Mops/s and the leapfrog HashMap at around 80Mops/s, with Murmur as the hash function.
-The leapfrog HashMap has performance which is at least comparable to, if not better than, the fastest C++ hash maps from the linked benchmark.
+For the single threaded leapfrog `HashMap`, a benchmark of random inserts and deletes (a port of [this](https://martin.ankerl.com/2019/04/01/hashmap-benchmarks-03-03-result-RandomInsertErase/) benchmark of C++ hashmaps) has the rust std HashMap at around 40Mops/s and the leapfrog HashMap at around 50Mops/s, with default hasher from the standard library, which are competitive with the C++ hash maps from the linked benchmark.

 # Probing

 Both maps use the same leapfrog probing strategy, for which you can find more information on Jeff Preshing's [leapfrog probing blog post](https://preshing.com/20160314/leapfrog-probing/), A c++ implementation of the map can be found at his [Junction library](https://github.com/preshing/junction), which was the starting point for this implementation.

-# Additional Notes

-For a more detailed description of the limitations and behaviour of the maps, see the crate documentation:
+Those maps don't have support for keys and therefore collisions, which these maps do.
+The probing strategy requires 8 bytes per key-value pair and and additional 8 bytes are stored for the hashed key so that it doesn't have to be rehashed for comparisons.

 # License